rilwen/mortality/README.md

 (e.g. age group for mortality rates).
 The code is self-contained and requires only standard Python numerical libraries (Pandas, Numpy) and
 TensorFlow.

+Download the directory "sources" if you want to apply the model to mortality rates.

 Licensed under GPL v3.